Skip to main content

 This is the point at which the ordinary window for challenges has closed, or at which the dispute process has otherwise been exhausted.

 Dispute finality is especially important in Type 6 systems because many of them rely on watcher or challenger models.
-In such systems, the absence of a successful challenge is part of what makes the result durable.

 Publication Finality